AceofSpades5757/lethal-company-companion/README.md

-A companion application to assist with lengthy keypresses in the terminal.
+A companion application to assist with the lengthy keypresses in the terminal.

-**Features**
+# Features

 * `view monitor` command
 * `switch` command